aayla-secura/tes-0MQ/README.md

 As a consequence of how `zsock_recv` parses arguments, the client may omit frames corresponding to ignored arguments or arguments which are "0".

-Therefore to get a status of a file, only the filename and possibly measurement is required.
+If both capture and conversion are disabled, the status of `<basename>`/`<measurement>` is returned.
+If `<measurement>` is missing, only the `<error status>` is returned (rest of frames are 0).

+If converting an entire directory (i.e. no capture is done and `<measurement>` is not given), `<use existing>` applies only to the first iteration.
+Subsequent measurement are always inserted in the same fileso that:
+	* if `<use existing>` is false: If `<access mode>` is abort, entire operation is aborted.
+Otherwise the hdf5 file will be renamed/deleted depending on `<access mode>` before starting.
+	* if `<use existing>` is true: If `<access mode>` is abort, measurements present in the directory will be skipped if there's already a group by that name in the hdf5 file.
+Otherwise the hdf5 group will be renamed/deleted depending on `<access mode>`.

 #### Message frames in a reply

-Some return codes, namely 1, 4 and 7 may indicate an error in either capture or conversion.
-This should be obvious from the time it took to receive the reply.
+Some return codes, namely 2, 4 and 7 may indicate an error in either capture or conversion.
+If capture was performed (and finished successfully) but conversion failed (anything other than 0 or 7), then 6 is returned and captured files are retained.
+Otherwise, if only conversion was performed, the corresponding error code is returned.

 1. **Error status**